-The families of representations of surface braid groups and of mapping class groups that we study in this paper are constructed systematically from natural actions on the homology of configuration spaces on the underlying surface, with coefficients twisted by certain local systems on these configuration spaces.
-Special cases of this construction recover, for example, the \emph{Lawrence-Bigelow representations} of the classical braid groups \cite{Lawrence1,BigelowHomrep} (Example~\ref{eg:LB_rep}), the \emph{An-Ko representations} of surface braid groups \cite{AnKo} (Example~\ref{eg:An-Ko}) and the \emph{Moriyama representations} of mapping class groups \cite{Moriyama} Example~\ref{eg:Moriyama}).
-In general, our construction depends on a choice of an ordered partition $\bk$ of a positive integer $k$, corresponding to the number and partition of points in the configuration space, together with a non-negative integer $\ell$, which determines the local system via a lower central series, and produces a functor
+The coherent representations of surface braid groups and of mapping class groups that we study in this paper are constructed systematically from natural actions on the homology of configuration spaces on the underlying surface, with coefficients twisted by certain local systems on these configuration spaces.
+Special cases of this construction recover, for example, the \emph{Lawrence-Bigelow representations} of the classical braid groups \cite{Lawrence1,BigelowHomrep} (Example~\ref{eg:LB_rep}), the \emph{An-Ko representations} of surface braid groups \cite{AnKo} (Example~\ref{eg:An-Ko}) and the \emph{Moriyama representations} of mapping class groups \cite{Moriyama} (Example~\ref{eg:Moriyama}).
+In general, our construction depends on a choice of an \emph{ordered partition $\lambda$ of a positive integer $k$} (see the definition below), corresponding to the number and partition of points in the configuration space, together with a positive integer $\ell$, corresponding to the depth of an associated lower central series quotient that determines the local system.
+This produces a functor

-This construction (together with some variants) is described in detail in \S\ref{ss:general_construction}, where we also explain how it fits into the larger framework of \cite{PSI}.
-The objects of $\langle \cG,\cM \rangle$ are indexed by non-negative integers $\tn$ whose automorphism group is either $\B_n(S)$, $\MCGo_{n,1}$ or $\MCGno_{n,1}$, depending on the context.